stk-xp1/insur-app/README.md

 # Insurance Management Application

+A Flask-based web application for managing and interacting with an insurance database.
-This Flask web app allows viewing and inserting data in an insurance database.
+This app allows you to view and insert data across multiple insurance-related tables.

 ---